babab/vim-djazz/README.md

 # vim-djazz

-A plugin that helps you write (x)HTML and Django templates faster.
+A plugin that helps you write Django templates faster.
 Also, my first attempt at writing a Vimscript.